About

 • Product Design

 The Pollinator Shop needed a brand identity that would appeal to homeowners and plant lovers.
-The goal was to educate and inspire them to plant pollinator-friendly, native plants in their yards.
+The goal was to educate and inspire them to plant pollinator-friendly, native plants in their yards through intuitive, user-centered design.

-We created a colorful, cohesive visual system that works across product packaging, merchandise, and educational materials while maintaining a contempoary, clean, and eco-conscious aesthetic.
+We created a colorful, cohesive visual system that works across product packaging, merchandise, and educational materials while maintaining a contemporary, clean, and eco-conscious aesthetic—designed to make regenerative action feel accessible and engaging.

 Product photo